 Understand Available Financing And Incentives

 The federal tax credit for small solar energy systems has been extended through 2019.
-The federal tax credit decreases to 22% in 2021, then to 26% in 2022, and will expire on 2023.
+The federal tax credit decreases to 22% in 2021, then to 30% in 2022 and will remain the same till 2032.

 Remember that if you opt for a solar lease or power-purchase agreement, you will not qualify for this tax break, since you won’t’ own solar investment tax credit.